Taylor Swift's New Song and Video "ME!" Is Here at Last

 Finally, Taylor Swift fans have some new material that they’ve been waiting for: a new song and accompanying music video.

-Entitled “ME!,” Swift’s highly anticipated tune takes listeners back to the “Love Story”-era country pop roots that brought the Nashville star to fame.
-The music video begins with Swift fighting with Panic!
-At the Disco’s lead singer, Brendon Urie, who the song features, before she sings resolutely, “I promise that you’ll never find another like me.”
+Titled “ME!,” Swift’s highly anticipated tune takes listeners back to the “Love Story”-era country pop roots that brought the Nashville star to fame.
+The music video begins with Swift arguing with Panic!
+At the Disco’s lead singer, Brendon Urie, who the song features.
+When the fight between the couple proves to be a bit too much, Swift storms out the room and into a celestial, cloud-filled green-gold palace, all the while singing resolutely, “I promise that you’ll never find another like me.”

+The track itself is playful and bubbly with a choppy, syncopated drumbeat that carries the rhythm throughout.
+A bass breakdown leading into the chorus, made catchy by a collective harmony of “oohs” and bright brass lines, infectiously sends hands clapping and feet stomping.

-With catchy hooks and a singalong vibe, “ME!” is a decidedly dramatic departure from her 2017 album Reputation, which saw the singer-songwriter embrace hip-hop and R&B influences in songs like “…Ready For It?” and “Look What You Made Me Do.”
+With snappy hooks and a sing-along vibe, “ME!” is a decidedly dramatic departure from Reputation.
+The 2017 album saw the singer-songwriter embrace hip-hop and R&B influences in songs like “…Ready For It?” and “Look What You Made Me Do”,

 The music release follows months of the superstar’s sharing of cryptic Instagram posts and featuring on magazine covers.
 She performed for her fellow honorees at the TIME 100 Gala — there to celebrate making the list the 2019 TIME 100 most influential people — and showed up for an interview with ABC’s Robin Roberts.
 It all led up to the Apr.
 26 drop of the track, which she teased with a careful countdown on her website to midnight on Friday morning.
 On the evening of the release, she appeared out and about back in Nashville, TN, posing in front of a large street mural of a butterfly emblazoned with the title “ME!” and taking photos with fans.